 - 1 orange, zested (optional)

 - 1 teaspoon baking soda

 - 2 1/4 cups all-purpose flour

 - Preheat the oven to 350°F and line two baking sheets.

 - In the bowl of a mixer fitted with the paddle attachment, cream the sugar, brown sugar, and butter until fluffy and lightened.
 Scrape the bowl.
-Add the egg, molasses, ginger, cloves, cinnamon, salt, orange zest (if using), and milk or water.
+Add the egg, molasses, ginger, cloves, cinnamon, salt, and orange zest (if using).
 Beat until smooth and fluffy.
 Scrape the bowl.

 - Add the baking soda and flour and stir on low, just until mixed.